Foldit Puzzles

 -

 The structure of this protein has already been solved and published, but close inspection suggests that there are some problems with the published solution.
 We'd like to see if Foldit players can use the same electron density data to reconstruct a better model.
-This puzzle has three chains, and comes from PDB entry 2EQB.
+This puzzle comes from PDB entry 2ING.

 -

 This is a throwback puzzle to the early days of Foldit.
-This spinach protein is critical for photosynthesis, and participates in the electron transfer chain within the chloroplast.
-The protein is modeled here in the reduced state, so no disulfides are expected to form.
+This cow protein, found in epithelial cells of the intestine, binds calcium as it moves from the digestive tract into the blood.
 We are revisiting old Foldit puzzles so we can see how useful the recent additions to the game have been.